-Land of Oz may actually be one of the creepiest theme parks in the world, and once you enter, you can't escape by simply clicking your ruby slippers together.
-The sordid history of the Land of Oz theme park creates an unsettling air of mystery that floats through the park's decrepit interior.
-What was once a happy place that saw thousands of visitors has been tainted by death and possibly arson.
-It takes lion-sized courage to enter the park's front gates, but once a year, thousands gather to explore the creepy attractions.
+Land of Oz may have been one of the creepiest theme parks in the world, and once you entered, you couldn't escape by simply clicking your ruby slippers together.
+The sordid history of the park creates an unsettling air of mystery around it, even now that it's been partially restored.
+What was once a happy place that saw thousands of visitors was tainted by death and possibly arson.
+It may take lion-sized courage to enter the park's front gates, but every year, thousands gather to explore the attractions.

-These eerie Land of Oz facts will have you saying, "There's place like home."
+These eerie Land of Oz facts will have you saying, "There's no place like home."
 Are you brave enough to venture inside?

 Land of Oz was a grand endeavor in the North Carolina mountains.
 The park was reportedly built using local craftsmen and entertainers to help boost Beech Mountain's economy, providing a way to capitalize on the property - primarily a ski resort - during the spring, summer, and fall.

 During the park's first summer, a whopping 400,000 visitors walked Land of Oz's yellow brick road, which contained 44,000 real yellow bricks.
 They explored a replica of the Emerald City and took a stroll through Munchkinland and the Wicked Witch's castle.
 But the laughter that permeated the park's walls quickly faded.

 Today, Land of Oz is so infrequently visited that the owners require guests to park at the nearby Beech Mountain Resort and let a shuttle navigate the winding roads to the park's location.

 Land of Oz has been tainted with death since before it even opened its doors in 1970.
 Grover Robbins was a successful entrepreneur who wanted to attract tourists to the resort town of Beech Mountain all year round.
 He hired designer Jack Pentes, who said the trees on the property reminded him of the film's haunted forest.
 For a few years, their vision was truly successful.